 David Simon received honorable mention for the 2013 Charles Bernheimer award for his dissertation “Careless Engagements: Literature, Science, and the Ethics of Indifference in Early Modernity.”
 He is an Assistant Professor at the University of Chicago in the Department of English.

 Tobias Warner: Assistant Professor, UC Davis, Department of French.

 Zohar Weiman-Kelman was appointed as an Assistant Professor of English Literature at Ben-Gurion University (after a PostDoc at U of Toronto and another gig at Penn.).

-Amanda Goldstein is now Assistant Professor of English at UC Berkeley; previously, she was a post-doc at the University of Wisconsin English Department (2011-12) and was Assistant Professor in the English Department at Cornell University.
+Amanda Goldstein is now Associate Professor of English at UC Berkeley; previously, she was a post-doc at the University of Wisconsin English Department (2011-12) and was Assistant Professor in the English Department at Cornell University.

 Dascha Inciarte: Gray Lecturer, Department of Comparative Literature, UC Berkeley.